Skip to main content

 Of all the tests conducted by the NHTSA, the rollover protection test is the most asked about by consumers due to the high number of deaths and serious injuries associated with such an accident, and the statistics suggest it is one of the most common types of serious accidents.

-The NHTSA has become such a respected name in vehicle safety that every new car sold in America comes with an NHTSA five-star sticker on one of its windows.
+The NHTSA has become such a respected name in vehicle safety that every new car sold in America has an NHTSA five-star sticker on one of its windows.
 The five-star system rates a car’s safety by awarding a range of stars, from five stars, which means good ratings, to one star, which means poor safety ratings.

 Like IIHS tests, the NHTSA test uses an anonymously purchased test vehicle rather than dealing with the car manufacturer.
 However, the budget size is much smaller for the NHTSA compared to the IIHS, which means it is limited to only testing popular models or those it considers to have the potential to become famous.